-Residence in Hong Kong
+Secure residency in Hong Kong as an investor

 In September 2003, the Immigration Department ("Immigration Department") of the Hong Kong Special Administrative Region of the People's Republic of China ("Hong Kong") introduced the Capital Investment Entrant Scheme ("Scheme").
 Prior to the introduction of the Scheme, individuals seeking residency in return for investment in Hong Kong had to rely upon a subset of the Employment Visa known as the Employment Visa Based upon Investment in Hong Kong (the "Business Investment Visa").